Please read text!

-1 big seed pod of this guy, which for me averages about 15-30seeds or about 3-12 shoots.
+1 big seed pod of this guy, which for me averages about 10-30seeds or about 3-12 shoots.

-Most of them have 12-30 of them, but I never get every single one strike, normally a third though, after about 2 months planted 1 inch deep in a nice sandy soil.
-(I did extensive testing here and that's the best depth for me) You plant the whole pod as is, and divide the shoots later when they come up.
+Most of them have 10-30 of them, but I never get every single one strike, normally a third though, after about 2 months planted 1 inch deep in a nice sandy soil.
+(I did extensive testing here and that’s the best depth for me).
+You plant the whole pod, as is, and carefully divide the shoots up a few months later when most of them have come up.

 I love the taste of them, although they can be a bit sour if unripe (obviously…).